56 Secrets Life Coaches Won’t Tell You for Free

 Just because you feel something doesn’t mean you have to act on it

 “You are not a slave to your emotions.
 For instance, you can accept that you will experience an attraction to people other than your partner–it’s hardwired in the brain–without acting on it or feeding it.
 Acknowledge the feeling, don’t beat yourself up for it, and move on.” —Patrick Wanis, PhD, celebrity life coach.
-These are the 19 things your marriage counselor knows about your relationship.

 Know what you can change and what you can’t